 I have raised chickens for about 10 years now.
 My first flock started with 17 Buff Orpington chicks.
 I had no idea when they arrived what joys were in store for me.
 I instantly fell in love with them.
 Thus began the greatest adventure of my life.
 Out of the original 17 chicks, 5 remain today.
 These are my oldest ladies, now at the ripe old age of 10.
 For a backyard chicken to reach 10 years of age, is a feat that defies the odds.
 Most backyard chickens, even raised as pets, rarely make it past the age of 7.
 Even at 7, this is still considered a good long pampered life.
 There are cases here and there of a pet chicken making it to 15 years and beyond.
 However amazing, these instances are rare, far and few in-between.
 Most backyard or pet chickens fall somewhere between 5-7 years as a general life expectancy.
 However, if they are well cared for, this expectancy can be extended by several years and beyond.
 I will list care taking techniques that have brought my ladies 10 happy years and hopefully many more to come.

 Feed and Treats: All physical health begins with diet.
 For both human and animal, what you put in is what you get out.
-I have always been a consciouses eater, I do the same for my pets.
+I have always been a consciouses eater; I do the same for my pets.
 My ladies are fed a complete poultry feed that accounts for all of their nutritional needs.
-I am not a poultry scientist, thus I do not rely on my own knowledge to feed them a correct diet.
+I am not a poultry scientist; thus, I do not rely on my own knowledge to feed them a correct diet.

 Laying hens have a lot of specialized nutritional needs that must be met in order to lay well and remain healthy.
 For this reason, I allow my girls to have treats very rarely.
 I do not want to dilute their nutritional needs by filling them up on treats.
 Many treats are not good for them.
-Many keepers like to feed their girls treats, but in reality this is not in their best nutritional interest.
+Many keepers like to feed their girls treats, but in reality, this is not in their best nutritional interest.
 I do however make one exception.

 On occasion I will feed my girls dried mealworm.
 These little goodies contain nutrition that is essential for their health such as protein.
 During the summer months when they are free ranging, they will eat insects which are good sources of protein.
 During the winter months this source of protein is not available.
 Thus, I will supplement this natural part of their diet with dried mealworms.
 Additionally, I will use mealworms as boredom busters.
 During harsh winter weather, issues such as pecking can result when the flock is “cooped up” for too long.
 I make entertainment and games for my girls to distract them from picking at each other during these times.
-Outside of this, their diet consist of a poultry feed developed to meet all their specialized nutritional needs.
+Outside of this, their diet consists of a poultry feed developed to meet all their specialized nutritional needs.
 As a general rule, I will only feed my girls Purina Premium Poultry Feed.
-I have tried other brands on occasion, but I find that when I feed them Purina they are much healthier, their egg shells are stronger, and their feather quality is improved.
+I have tried other brands on occasion, but I find that when I feed them Purina, they are much healthier, their eggshells are stronger, and their feather quality is improved.

 Fresh water, vitamins, probiotics and electrolytes: Every day my ladies get fresh water.
 Additionally, especially during hot and humid weather, I will add poultry vitamins and electrolytes to their water.
 Living in the south we get extremely hot summers with lots of humidity, making outdoor conditions nothing short of miserable.
 To assist my ladies in combating this weather, I make sure that they remain well hydrated.
 The vitamins given to them add an extra boost to keep them healthy in the heat.
 These vitamins also contain electrolytes, which further keep their bodies balanced during the heat.
 Several times a week I will add poultry probiotics to their water to keep their gut health in check.